shinra-electric/Swiftris/README.md

 ## GameBoard
-- GameBoard is 22 rows by 10 columns, Two-dimensional array of UIColor.
+- The GameBoard is 22 rows by 10 columns, Two-dimensional array of UIColor.

 ```
 class GameBoard: UIView {